 Acids

-Choosing a pump for acids can be especially challenging, even for common compounds such as sulphuric acid, hydrochloric acid and nitric acid.
+Choosing a solution for the pumping of acids can be especially challenging, even for common compounds such as sulphuric acid, hydrochloric acid and nitric acid.
 Not only do different acids often require different pump materials, but the characteristics of acids can vary considerably depending on their concentration and/or temperature.
-Many acids are extremely dangerous to handle and so it is essential that the correct pump for the application is selected.
-Also the raw materials used in the production of some acids can be especially challenging, such as molten sulphur.

 Solvents